-Under the indenture, the indenture trustee will be indemnified for any fees, costs, loss, liability, expense, tax, penalty or claim (including reasonable attorneys' fees and expenses and court costs and any losses incurred in connection with a successful defense, in whole or in part, of any claim that the indenture trustee breached its standard of care and legal fees and expenses and court costs incurred in actions against the indemnifying party) incurred by it in connection with the exercise or performance of any of its powers or duties under the indenture or the enforcement of its rights (including indemnification rights) under the transaction documents.
+Under the indenture, the indenture trustee will be indemnified for any fees, costs, loss, liability, expense, tax, penalty or claim (including reasonable attorneys' fees and expenses and court costs and any losses incurred in connection with a successful defense, in whole or in part, of any claim that the indenture trustee breached its standard of care and legal fees and expenses and court costs incurred in actions against the indemnifying party) incurred by it in connection with the administration of the trust or trusts under the indenture or under any other transaction document or performance of any of its powers or duties under the indenture or the enforcement of its rights (including indemnification rights) under the transaction documents.
 Such amounts will be payable by the issuing entity from Available Funds available therefor as described above under "-Priority of Payments" and "The Indenture-Priority of Payments Will Change Upon Events of Default that Result in Acceleration," and, to the extent not satisfied by the issuing entity, by the servicer.
-However, none of the administrator, the issuing entity, the depositor or the servicer will be liable for or required to indemnify the indenture trustee and its successors, assigns, directors, officers, employees and agents from and against any of the foregoing expenses arising or resulting from (i) the indenture trustee's own willful misconduct, bad faith or negligence, (ii) the inaccuracy of certain of the indenture trustee's representations and warranties or (iii) taxes, fees or other charges on, based on or measured by, any fees, commissions or compensation received by the indenture trustee.
+However, none of the administrator, the issuing entity, the depositor or the servicer will be liable for or required to indemnify the indenture trustee from and against any of the foregoing expenses arising or resulting from (i) the indenture trustee's own willful misconduct, bad faith or negligence, (ii) the inaccuracy of certain of the indenture trustee's representations and warranties or (iii) taxes, fees or other charges on, based on or measured by, any fees, commissions or compensation received by the indenture trustee.